wso2/docs-apk/en/docs/develop-and-deploy-api/api-policies-overview.md

 - At the API-level.
 - At the Operation-level.

 You can not attach an API policy at two separate levels simultaneously.
-If you have attached a global policy for an API, WSO2 APK will not allow you to attach an Operation-level policy as well and vise versa.
+If you have attached a global policy for an API, WSO2 APK will not allow you to attach an Operation-level policy as well and vice versa.
 Furthermore, attaching an API varies as follows based on the approach you use to create an API:

 | **Create an API from:** | **Attach Policies**                             |
 |-------------------------|-------------------------------------------------|